 -

 Certainly on the Narnia Tour.
 On the Great Divide Tour, we need to discuss this with parents.
-Parents have to be present to sign waivers for their kids.

 -